Noroff-FEU-Assignments/cross-course-project-karlwoien/README.md

 ## Description

-Rainy Days is a cross-course project developed over my first year at Noroff.
+Rainy Days is a cross-course project developed over my first year at Noroff - School of Technology and Digital Media.
 It’s an online shop for a conceptual brand specializing in outdoor jackets.
 The project’s journey started in our Design course were I designed and prototyped the website in Figma.
 As our coding skills progressed with new courses, I brought the design to life with HTML and CSS.
 With the introduction of JavaScript, I later enhanced the sites functionality.
 The site have further been refined based on insights gained from user testing and Hotjar analytics.

 #### Brief in short: